1,000+ Opportunities

 Collaboration with tribal leadership Projects that involve a substantial focus on American Indian populations must demonstrate collaboration with the appropriate tribal health authorities, such as the relevant tribal council(s), the health directors of the relevant tribes, or the relevant urban Indian health centers.

-Based on current listing details, eligibility includes: Montana-based organizations including 501(c)(3) nonprofits (excluding private foundations), tax-exempt educational institutions, and state, tribal, or local government agencies.
+Based on current listing details, eligibility includes: Organizations organized, incorporated, and with an office in Montana.
+Eligible: 501(c)(3) charitable organizations (excluding private foundations and certain supporting organizations), tax-exempt educational institutions, state/tribal/local government agencies.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is March 31, 2026.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.